sizani/sizani/README.md

   # Resource is what you want the information about, Currently supports single resource will add support
   # for multiple values soon
   resources: ec2
-  # Currently prints very detailed information via all attributes .
+  # Currently prints a few attributes even with all as attributes value.
-  attributes: all
+  attributes: common
+  # output_format [table|Json] - Default: table (lower_case) | This option is not required.
+  format: json
 ```